torin-k/torin-k.github.io/projects.md

 The preliminary version of the MINT system was written about in the New York Post!
 You can see the article [here](https://nypost.com/2019/03/20/this-video-game-helps-stroke-victims-regain-movement/).

+***
+### March 17th: An Interactive Digital Story
+_March 17th_ is a project that mixes computer science and literature, providing a new take on the classic murder mystery.
+This HTML/CSS/JS story takes readers through the night of March 17th and the murderous Entright family, leading them through a series of riddles to reach the end.
+The digital format and presentation provide unique advantages, making the story far more interactive and user-centered.
+Effectively, _March 17th_ transforms the murder mystery from a retrospective, passively read narrative to an actively engaging, conclusion-driven experience – instead of reading about a detective figuring out the crime, the reader figures out the crime themselves.

 * * *
 ### Iliac Vein Compression Model (2019-2020)
 Over the course of multiple years, the [Midwest Cardiovascular Research Foundation](http://www.mcrfmd.com/) (MCRF) worked to develop a predictive model to predict [iliac vein compression syndrome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4663376/) using non-invasive studies and clinical variables (i.e. age, weight), as opposed to the current gold standard intravascular ultrasound, an invasive surgery.
 Working with the foundation, I helped develop this model and build a mobile application using Apache Cordova so that researchers can quickly and easily use this model on real patients in practice.
 You can find the app on the Google Play Store [here](https://play.google.com/store/apps/details?id=com.mcrfmd.iliac&hl=en_US&gl=US).
 You can find the publication on the model [here](https://pubmed.ncbi.nlm.nih.gov/33385981/).